 To apply you must be a currently-enrolled, degree-seeking undergraduate UW-Eau Claire student.
-You must be in good academic standing, have a cumulative GPA of 3.0, and meet any prerequisite requirements for your specific classes.
+You must be in good academic standing and have a cumulative GPA of 3.0.
+You must also meet any prerequisite requirements for your specific classes.
 No knowledge of the Swedish language is required.
 Most classes, require at least junior status by the beginning of the program.
 Business students should have the business core courses completed by the start of the program to enhance their curriculum choices.

 All exchange students are required to be full-time students (enrolled in at least 30 Swedish credits) during their stay at Linnaeus University.
 If you wish to take business classes, you will need to have completed 15-30 U.S. business credits by the beginning of the exchange.
 Linnaeus does not recognize Econ 103, Econ 104 or and BCOM classes in the minimum requirement.